Types test your code π¬

 Being strict with types means allowing only the minimal set of values to cover your use case π¬

-First, it's more safe an maintainable to avoid something like isPublished: boolean
+First, it's more safe an maintainable to avoid something like isPublished: boolean, and instead opt for a more general status field.

 import { Schema } from "effect"